Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

 Our work opens several questions and research directions.
 First, measuring the FM string order parameter in quantum simulation experiments can provide insights into topological phase transitions with charge condensation.
-Second, it will be interesting to precisely determine the boundary of the three regions of different emergent 1-form symmetries in the trivial phase of the toric code model in Eq.~\eqref{TC_Hamiltonian} from the ground states, shown schematically in Fig.~\ref{Figure_1}b.
+Second, in Ref.~\cite{QEC_and_1_form}, we argue that 1-form symmetries can be detected with quantum error correction.
+It will be interesting to precisely analyze the boundaries of the three regions of different emergent 1-form symmetries in the trivial phase of the toric code model in Eq.~\eqref{TC_Hamiltonian}, shown schematically in Fig.~\ref{Figure_1}b, and investigate the nature of the transitions between presence and absence of the 1-form symmetries.
 Third, the FM string order parameter can be applied to different lattice gauge theories~\cite{FM_OP_2011,Zohar_Nussinov_2013,Ke_Liu_2015,BEEKMAN20171}.
 It is an interesting direction to define the FM string order parameters for Kitaev's quantum double models~\cite{kitaev_2002} and Levin-Wen string-net models~\cite{String_net_2005} and apply them to study various topological phase transitions driven by anyon condensation~\cite{Xu_2020,Xu_2021,Xu_2022}.
 Moreover, since the Higgs phase can be interpreted as a phase protected simultaneously by both a 1-form symmetry and a global symmetry~\cite{Ruben_Higgs_SPT}, one could use the FM-type string order parameters to detect such kind of symmetry-protected topological order, especially when the protecting 1-form symmetry becomes an emergent symmetry.

-\textbf{Acknowledgements.} We thank Fengcheng Wu and Youjin Deng for providing their original QMC data used in Ref.~\cite{Youjin_TC_phase_diagram_2011}, and Tibor Rakovszky, Yu-Jie Liu and Rui-Zhen Huang for many helpful comments.
-We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC--2111--390814868, TRR 360 – 492547816 and DFG grants No. KN1254/1-2, KN1254/2-1, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851161 and No. 771537), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.

-\textbf{Data and code availability.} Data, data analysis, and simulation codes are available upon reasonable request on Zenodo~\cite{zenodo}.

-\textbf{Note Added.} While finalizing the manuscript we became aware of related work on the stability of the FM order parameter~\cite{Verresen2024}.